MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 2. **Create a "catch-all fraud" model operating point for all your traffic.**

     Create custom lists, and add entries to them to suit your specific needs for all transactions.
 After these lists are created, you can use them by creating model operating points either manually or through the virtual fraud analyst.
-Because you've already built model operating points for high-risk locales and traffic, you can have a broader reach here.
+Because you've already built model operating points for high-risk locales and traffic, you can have more flexibility to analyze fraud here.

-In step 1, you select the target data (a combination of a node, attributes, and a list) to apply to your model operating point.
+In Step 1 of the Virtual Fraud Analyst, you select the target data (a combination of a node, attributes, and a list) to apply to your model operating point.

 The following table defines the node and attribute combinations that you can use to build your lists.
 You can create up to three filters per model operating point, and you can create a total of 30 model operating points.